 One of the biggest misconceptions of investing is that it’s only for the rich.
-The reality is that new investors and those investing with little money have more options than ever before.
+The reality is that it’s easier than ever to start investing for beginners.
 Most brokerages have eliminated commissions and minimum balance requirements.
 There’s also technology that’s replaced expensive advisors.

 All of that makes investing more approachable for beginners — you can start saving for retirement, building your wealth, and letting your money work for you.